LispCookbook/cl-cookbook/iteration.md

 If you are a newcomer in Lisp, it's perfectly OK to keep you this section for later.
-You could very well spend your career in Lisp without resorting to those features… although they might turn useful one day.
+You could very well spend your career in Lisp without resorting to those features… although they might turn out useful one day.

 ### No rigid order for clauses